z/xonotic-video-uploads/README.md

 ## Usage

-You can start it all with the following command (though you should read up on tmux a bit first):
+You can start it all on a single server with the following command (though you should read up on tmux a bit first):

-`tmuxp load config/tmux.config.yaml`
+`tmuxp load config/tmux.default.yaml`

 To test it, put a demo file that has flag capture records in the `$DEMO_DIR` folder.
 That is, the folder that the `watcher-demos.sh` script is watching.